Sore Throat

 Overview

 A sore throat is characterized by soreness, scratchiness, or inflammation in the throat that intensifies when swallowed.
-However, a viral illness, such as a cold or the flu, is the most frequent cause of a painful throat (pharyngitis).
-A virus-induced sore throat goes away on its own.
+However, a viral illness, such as a cold or the flu, is the most frequent cause of a painful throat, also known as pharyngitis.
+A virus-induced sore throat usually goes away on its own.

-To avoid complications, strep throat (streptococcal infection), a less popular type of sore throat caused by bacteria, necessitates antibiotic treatment.
-Other, less common causes of sore throat may require a more extensive approach.
+To avoid complications, strep throat, which is a less common type of sore throat caused by bacteria, may require antibiotic treatment.
+Other less common causes of sore throat may require a more extensive approach.

 Symptoms